gaoyuanliang/sequence_embedding_and_similarity/README.md

 ## Contact

-I am actively looking for data science/AI related job.
-If you have such oppertunity, thank you so much for contact me.
-I am ready for interview any time.
+I am actively looking for a data science/AI related job.
+If you have such an opportunity, thank you so much for contacting me.
+I am ready for an interview at any time.
 My email is gaoyuanliang@outlook.com